Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_DHT.md

 * **Sn** Sensor number.
 * **P"pin_name"** See section above for pins to use with each Duet version.
-* **Y"sensor_type"** "dht11" (RRF 3.3 and earlier), "dht21", "dht22", "dhthumidity", "bme280", "bme280-pressure", "bme280-humidity" ("bme280" RRF3.5 and later on Duet 3 only)
+* **Y"sensor_type"** "dht11" (RRF 3.3 and earlier), "dht21", "dht22", "dht-humidity"
 * **A"name"** Sensor name (optional), displayed in the web interface

-All DHT variants have a primary output for temperature and a secondary output that delivers the humidity values. "dhthumidity" will be attached to an existing DHT sensor's secondary output by using its full sensor number (including the leading S) and the output's index separated by a dot.
+All DHT variants have a primary output for temperature and a secondary output that delivers the humidity values. "dht-humidity" will be attached to an existing DHT sensor's secondary output by using its full sensor number (including the leading S) and the output's index separated by a dot.

 Example:

 ```
 ;DHT Sensor on Temperature Daughterboard SPI CS1 pin
 M308 S10 P"0.spi.cs1" Y"dht22" A"Filament Temp" ; define DHT22 temperature sensor
-M308 S11 P"S10.1" Y"dhthumidity" A"Filament Hum[%]" ; Attach DHT22 humidity sensor to secondary output of temperature sensor
+M308 S11 P"S10.1" Y"dht-humidity" A"Filament Hum[%]" ; Attach DHT22 humidity sensor to secondary output of temperature sensor
 ```

 On **Duet 3 Mini 5+**, as you connect the DHT data line to both IOx.out and IOx. in, you need to specify both pins in the M308 command.